 It should be readily apparent that working without a clear understanding of organizational goals and objectives will severely limit the contribution of members, no matter how well the first three tracks (representing the informal systems) are being managed.
 And no matter how well the last two tracks are addressed (the formal systems), ineffective Cultures, Skills, and Teams will obstruct the talent and energy of the membership.
 Only by maintaining insignificant time-gaps in each of the five tracks can all individuals and work units fully contribute to the long-term success of their organization.

 Spending the right amount of time on the right tasks is essential for achieving a group’s or organization’s goals and objectives.
 So often, however, members get distracted, stressed, and, in many other ways, get thrown off course.
 Since it’s easy for members to remain unconscious about their use of time, this survey requires members to reveal what tasks and activities they should be spending more or less time performing than they are now.
 Knowing the time-gaps in all key areas of organizational functioning then sets the stage for closing the gaps and getting everyone back on course for achieving strategic goals.
-As such, this survey is especially relevant to all these OCCUPATIONAL IDENTITIES:
+This survey is thus relevant to these OCCUPATIONAL IDENTITIES:

-During our 4-hour course, you’ll learn how to interpret Time-Gap Profiles, which will allow group members to become more aware of how they’ve been allocating their time on tasks and activities (mostly unconsciously).
-But after discussing their time-gap results, members can now spend the right amount of time on the right tasks according to the right objectives.
+During our 4-hour online course, you’ll learn how to interpret Time-Gap Profiles, which will allow group members to become more aware of how they have been allocating their time on tasks and activities (mostly unconsciously).
+But after discussing their time-gap results, members can determine how to spend the right amount of time on the right tasks according to the right objectives.